alielfilali01/blog/leaderboard-arabic-v2.md

 ## Impact of the previous leaderboard --> Ahmed + Basma

-In less than 7 months after its launch, the first version of the Open Arabic LLM Leaderboard quickly became a vital platform for the Arabic AI community, attracting over 40,000 unique visitors and more than 3,000 visits in the past month.
-The HuggingFace space received over 100 likes and 6 citations on Google Scholar.
+In less than 7 months after its launch, the first version of the Open Arabic LLM Leaderboard quickly became a vital platform for the Arabic AI community, attracting over 40,000 visitors and more than 3,000 visits in the past month (January 2025).
+The HuggingFace space received over 100 likes and 8 citations on Google Scholar.
 The community submitted more than 700 models, ranging from 1B to over 70B parameters.
-The leaderboard sparked numerous engaging discussions across social media, HuggingFace, Reddit, and more, making it the most prominent Arabic leaderboard to date.
+The submitted models are original from more than 180 unique organizations making it one of the most active LLM evaluation leaderboards.
+Since its launch, the leaderboard sparked numerous engaging discussions across social media, HuggingFace, Reddit, and more, making it the most prominent Arabic leaderboard to date.

-- citations -> Rux
-- likes
-- total models submitted
-- plot activity per month --> Rux
-- compare to other language leaderboards

 <table border="1" style="width: 100%; text-align: center; border-collapse: collapse;">
     <colgroup>